 The seasoning for the beef was very light, maybe just a little soy and white pepper, but I also fancied I could taste a little orange peel in a few bites here and there.
 As for the other ingredients, these appeared to consist of some chunks of water chestnut, along with chopped scallion, and, while these didn’t augment the flavor to any degree, they did add some pleasant textural contrast.

-The one thing that marked these Beef Balls as somewhat different than other Dim Sum offerings is that they were steamed atop a bed of Bean Curd Skin strips.
+The one thing that marked the Steamed Beef-Balls at Urban China as somewhat different than other Dim Sum offerings is that they were steamed atop a bed of Bean Curd Skin strips.
 Being steamed, these had the same texture as the Bean-Curd Roll with Beef at The Palais Imperial, which was less to my taste had they been deep-fried first, to produce at least a modicum of crispiness, as with those in the Bean-Curd Roll at Fan’s Restaurant, for example.
 I probably wouldn’t have minded that too much except that the skins were, I would say, a little stale, and had something of the flavor of old latex paint.

 Still, on the whole, while I actually prefer the steamed beef balls I usually make at home, these were pretty good.